 If the price falls however your stop will obviously not move and will protect you on the downside.

-Successful CFD Strategies
+Successful CFD Trading Strategies

-Simplicity is the backbone of any good CFD strategy, and Allen cites one client who used a ‘golden crossover’ – where a longer period moving average (MA) crosses over a much shorter one – as a primary filter for stock selection.
+Simplicity is the backbone of any good CFD trading strategies, and Allen cites one client who used a ‘golden crossover’ – where a longer period moving average (MA) crosses over a much shorter one – as a primary filter for stock selection.
 After eight weeks trading Australian shares she turned $10,000 into $100,000.

 1. Example of a ‘golden crossover’